Panera Bread French Onion Soup – Easy Copycat Recipe

 Beef base is sold in the grocery store, it is typically next to the beef bouillon cubes.
 It has less salt than the bouillon cubes.

-When preparing your onions for this recipe you will find that they chop their onions rather large, and they are chopped, not sliced.
-The chopped onions make sure that the onion pieces end up in every bite.
-It is nice when you can dive into a bowl of soup and get something more than broth in every single bite of soup.
+When preparing your onions for this recipe, you will find that they are chopped rather large, not sliced.
+The chopped onions ensure that the onion pieces end up in every bite.
+It is nice when you can dive into a bowl of soup and get something more than broth in every single bite.

-When purchasing ingredients for the soup, I suggest that you buy stock instead of broth.
-I think it has more flavor, and you want all of the flavors you can get with this soup.
-The soup base also adds a lot of flavors.
+When purchasing the soup’s ingredients, I suggest buying stock instead of broth.
+Stock has more flavor, and you want all of the flavors you can get with this soup.
+The soup base also adds a lot of flavor.
 You will find it sold near the soups.

 They top their soup with croutons.
 You can use store-bought, make them in a skillet or the oven, or learn how to make croutons in an air fryer.

-The cheese that tops the soup is Gruyere cheese combined with a touch of Asiago cheese.
+The cheese that tops the soup is Gruyere cheese with a touch of Asiago cheese.

 How to make Panera French Onion Soup

 1. Peel and slice the onions.
-I like to slice my onions in half from root to the tip, and then slice them into half-moon shapes.
+I like to slice them in half from root to tip and then into half-moon shapes.

 3. Sprinkle a little salt over the onions so they sweat and brown.